ana-rosu/mini-visualization-tool/README.md

 - API Integration: [Open Trivia DB API](https://opentdb.com/api_config.php).
 - State Management: React Context API (useTrivia context)
 - Styling: [Styled Components](https://styled-components.com/) for modular, maintainable CSS

+> Data Fetching: Categories are fetched first, then question counts for each category are fetched in parallel with Promise.all; since the task is focused on distributions by category and difficulty, I used the count endpoint as it’s more performant and accurate, avoids unnecessary API calls and processing overhead.
+If the project required showing actual questions or other metadata (e.g., text analysis, types), then fetching raw questions would make sense.
 ## Installation

 1) Clone the repository: